filecoin-project/lotus-docs/content/en/storage-providers/operate/index-provider.md

    To start the initialization of DagStore shards, run:

-   `lotus-miner dagstore initialize-all --concurrency=N` if you run a monolith miner process or `lotus-miner --call-on-market dagstore initialize-all --concurrency=N` if you have split your market subsystem.
+   `lotus-miner dagstore initialize-all --concurrency=N` if you run a monolith miner process or `lotus-miner --call-on-markets dagstore initialize-all --concurrency=N` if you have split your market subsystem.

    {{< alert icon="warning" >}}
    Initialization places IO workload on your storage system. `N` controls the number of deals that are concurrently initialized.
 See [DagStrore Force Bulk Initialisation](https://lotus.filecoin.io/docs/storage-providers/dagstore/#forcing-bulk-initialization) docs for more information.